 Material-intensive load-bearing structures can (and should) be replaced by dissolved structures.
 Such optimised beams save large amounts of material and can be recycled completely and sorted by using suitable fasteners.

 Joining technology also plays an immensely important role in sustainable timber construction.
-A CNC-controlled production technology enables the economical use of carpenter-style connections.
+A CNC-controlled manufacturing technology enables the economical use of carpenter-style connections.
 Initial tests on large supporting structures have shown that such structures can get by with significantly fewer metal fasteners.

-When connecting e.g. timber boarding with timber substructures, it is important to weigh up whether shot nails should really be used – or whether it is better to use screw connections that allow easy separation of the timber elements even after many years.
+When connecting e.g. timber cladding with timber substructures, it is important to weigh up whether shot nails should really be used – or whether it is better to use screw connections that allow easy separation of the timber elements even after many years.